 I love traveling.
 I love my kids.
-Not surprising that all the travels I do now are with them as a soon-to-be family of 5.
+Not surprising that all the travels I do now are with them as a family of 5.

-The four of us carrying all our luggage for a 9 days Baltic cruise trip in Copenhagen
+The four of us carrying all our luggage for a 9 days Baltic cruise trip in Copenhagen in October 2017

 Me and the boys in Monaco in September 2017

-I had booked all kinds of trips in my first pregnancy and got all worried about how to breastfeed while on the go and a million other things.
+I had booked all kinds of trips during my first pregnancy and got all worried about how to breastfeed while on the go and a million other things.
 I have since learnt to slow down, to take one step at a time, and to stop worrying unnecessarily.